-Amendment 64 makes the private use, and limited possession (up to one ounce) and home-growing (up to six plants) of marijuana legal under Colorado law for adults 21 years of age and older.
-The law also established a system in which marijuana is regulated, taxed, and distributed similarly to alcohol.
+Amendment 64 makes the private use, and limited possession (up to one ounce) and home-growing (up to six plants) of cannabis legal under Colorado law for adults 21 years of age and older.
+The law also established a system in which cannabis is regulated, taxed, and distributed similarly to alcohol.
 The law went into effect on January 1, 2014.
 The state government's website has links to various national resources and will be adding additional information over time.

 How might the law impact the Colorado visitor experience?

-Does Colorado Springs have marijuana retail stores?
+Does Colorado Springs have cannabis retail stores?

 What about nearby towns & counties?

 Manitou Springs has two retail stores.
 Pueblo has several outlets as well.
 You may not purchase recreational cannabis in Teller County (includes Victor and Cripple Creek) or Fremont County (includes Canon City).
 We recommend reaching out to each municipality for more detailed information.

 Do area lodging properties allow usage in smoking rooms?